SDA-SE/sda-dropwizard-commons/sda-commons-server-mongo-testing/README.md

 You should avoid using it, as it can cause security issues.
 If you still need to use it, activate it using the build `enableScripting()`.

+### Operating Systems and MongoDB versions

+Flapdoodles embedded MongoDB version < 4.x may result in `java.lang.IllegalStateException: java.io.IOException: Could not start process: <EOF>` during start-up of a MongoDB server instance.
+Therefore the operating system is determined and the default MongoDB version is set.
+On Windows systems the version will be set to 4.x and on all other system it will be 3.6.x.
+If one needs a specific version the version can be set like this `MongoDbRule.builder().withVersion(specificMongoDbVersion).build()`.

+This is a temporary solution until all systems run on MongoDB >= version 4.x.

 ### Configuration in a special CI-environment

 Normally the mongod executable is downloaded directly from the mongodb web page.